networkx/nx-guides/content/algorithms/dag/index.md

 by arranging the vertices as a linear ordering that is consistent with all edge directions.

 ## Topological sort

+Let's now introduce what the topological sort is.

 ### Example